-12. TACAN/COPTAC hold base level is at altitude 3000ft ODI QNH, extending up to 5000ft ODI QNH in 500ft increments.
+14. TACAN/COPTAC hold base level is at altitude 3000ft ODI QNH, extending up to 5000ft ODI QNH in 500ft increments. ► Odiham TACAN has known limitations to the W and SW.
+Ac may experience unlocks ◄.

 IFR recoveries against the stream